 If you have steep slopes or a mountainside, you might want to get more aggressive and build terraces and water ponds to be able to grow more.

 Last but not least, keep trying.
-Know a lot is possible with microclimates.
-If you always dreamed to have that sun ripe tomato in July, know it can be done.
+A lot is possible with microclimates.
+If you always dreamed to have that sun ripe tomato in July, it can be done.

 There is much more to this subject.
 Please share your knowledge and experience in a comment below, so we all learn more and can grow more.